neuromorphic-paris/command_line_tools/README.md

 ### rainmaker

-rainmaker generates a standalone HTML file containing a 3D representation of events from an Event Stream file:
+rainmaker generates a standalone HTML file containing a 3D representation of events from an Event Stream file.
 ```
 ./rainmaker [options] /path/to/input.es /path/to/output.html
 ```